Joseph Knight (slave): Appeal to the sheriff

-Appeal to the Court of Session
+Appeal to Court of Session

-In 1777 Wedderburn appealed to the Court of Session in Edinburgh, Scotland's supreme civil court, arguing that Knight still owed him perpetual service and might be taken and sent back to Jamaica by force.
+In 1777, Wedderburn appealed to the Court of Session, Scotland's supreme civil court, in Edinburgh and argued that Knight still owed him perpetual service and might be taken and sent back to Jamaica by force.
 The case came before the whole court of twelve judges (as was usual at that time) including Lord Kames, a prominent legal and social historian.

 Knight's principal counsel were Allan Maconochie (later himself a judge as Lord Meadowbank), John Maclaurin (later himself a judge as Lord Dreghorn), and Andrew Crosbie.
 Henry Dundas, then Lord Advocate, also acted as one of Knight's counsel, in his private capacity as an advocate.
 They may have been assisted in their preparation for the case by James Boswell.
 "I cannot too highly praise the speech which Mr. Henry Dundas generously contributed to the cause of the sooty stranger", Boswell recalled, "I do declare that upon this memorable question he impressed me."
 Their argument was that "no man is by nature the property of another" and that, albeit under Jamaican law slavery was recognised, that could not extend to Scotland.
 Conversely, Wedderburn's counsel argued that commercial interests, which underpinned Scotland's prosperity, should prevail.